juliaguida/oystercard/apprenticeship_module_outlines.md

 * Explain what is meant by 'deploy'
 * Deploy a simple Sinatra app (for example, Hello, World) using the free tier on Heroku

 These really are stretch goals.
 We've not created any exercises for them, so part of the challenge is research based.
-There's a lot of guidance on deploying sinatra applications to Heroku.
+There's a lot of guidance on deploying Sinatra applications to Heroku.
 [This is a good place to start](https://devcenter.heroku.com/articles/rack#pure-rack-apps).

-#### The broader course goals relevent to this module are...
+#### The broader course goals relevant to this module are...

 * I can design and build user interfaces
 * I test-drive my code